Mick Halsall: Coaching career

 In his last season as a Peterborough player he became involved on the coaching side, and in January 1994 he was appointed assistant manager to Chris Turner after the departure of Lil Fuccillo.
 He then worked under John Still before being appointed manager in October 1995 after Still's departure.
 Halsall reverted to coaching when Barry Fry took over the club in June 1996, only to be sacked as an economy measure a few months later.

 In November 1996, shortly after leaving Peterborough, Halsall made one playing appearance for Finn Harps in a League of Ireland match at Derry City.

 Halsall worked for a private football academy and as assistant to John Still at Barnet before joining the coaching staff at Walsall in the 1998–99 season.
 His main concern was with youth development, though as time went on he had more involvement with the first team, until in October 2002 he was appointed first team coach by manager Colin Lee.
 In March 2004, the appointment of Paul Bracewell as assistant manager allowed Halsall to return to the post of Head of Youth Development.
 After Lee's departure soon afterwards, Halsall offered assistance to player-manager Paul Merson, but was unwilling to accept the role of first-team coach.
 When Merson left in early 2006, Halsall acted as caretaker manager for three matches, but refused any more permanent tenure.

 Halsall earned himself an excellent reputation in bringing young players through to first-team level, and in January 2009 he was approached by Premier League club Stoke City to manage their youth academy.
 Walsall's chairman refused to accept Halsall's resignation, but said he would not stand in his way provided that Stoke paid adequate compensation for the loss of his services.
 Halsall decided to stay at Walsall.

 He joined Midlands neighbours Wolverhampton Wanderers in July 2009 as assistant academy manager and under-18's coach where he loved to run them.
 After a spell as reserve-team coach in 2012, as of 2014 Halsall is professional lead coach at the academy.

 On 8 August 2014, Halsall was appointed Notts County Head of Academy Coaching.

 On 18 September 2015, he was appointed as the club's new Academy Manager.

 On 29 December he was appointed joint caretaker manager of Notts County.

 As of 2018, he is Head of Coaching at the Coventry City academy.

+Mick has been Head of Academy Coaching at West Bromwich Albion since 2019.